25 Useful iPhone Widgets You Should Use in 2024

 4. Smart Stack

 There is a lot to like about Smart Stack.
 Probably the best part about it is the ability to show information depending on how you use your iPhone.
-For instance, the widget will display podcasts during the time when you like to catch up with your podcasts and show reminders at the time when you prefer to check what’s lined up for you.
+For instance, the widget will display the stats from the Fitness app when you like to catch up with your everyday fitness routine and show reminders at the time when you prefer to check what’s lined up for you.

 Smart Stack